 Florist foam is a good choice with sturdy-stemmed flowers such as chrysanthemums, alstroemerias, and lilies.
 Check the container’s water every day, and add moisture as needed.
 The foam must stay hydrated for the arrangement’s longevity.

 The drawback to florist foam is this: Once a stem is inserted, a hole remains in the block of foam.
 If you change your mind and move the stem elsewhere, the hole remains.
 Do this too many times, and you have diminished the block’s stability.

 Use these handy tools, and your flower-arranging confidence will blossom with the remarkable results.

-Finding These Tools Old flower mechanics are fast becoming collectors’ items.
+Old flower mechanics are fast becoming collectors’ items.
 Search flea markets and antiques shops for interesting shapes and sizes.
 Needle holders and all styles of frogs make pretty displays when not in use.
 You can find new mechanics at flower shops and hobby stores.